ARoiiisss/MDRG-BlackjackCouple/README.md

 ## Version Notice

-> **Version Notice**: This mod is developed and tested for the **latest IL2CPP version** of My Dystopian Robot Girlfriend.
-Using it with older game versions or the Mono build may result in bugs or crashes.
+> **Version Notice**: This mod is developed and tested only for **My Dystopian Robot Girlfriend v0.97.11** .
+Using it with other game versions may result in bugs or crashes.

 > [!CAUTION]
 > Supported setup:<br>